joshajohnson/joshajohnson.github.io/_posts/2023-09-01-bsidescbr23-workshop.md

 With the parts in the PCB editor, we need to place them on the PCB.

 - This design will have all components other than the LED on the back of the board, so select them and press `F` to flip to the back.
+You'll see their colour turn from red to blue.

 ![flipping parts onto the back](parts_on_back.png)